 Please present a list of assignments you have carried out in a wide range of settings:

-Court Interpreters: Trials, traffic court, bail hearings, preliminary inquiries, mental health court, family court, lLawyers’ offices, etc.
+Court Interpreters: Trials, traffic court, bail hearings, preliminary inquiries, mental health court, family court, lawyers’ offices, etc.

 Please be aware that the on-dossier process is anonymous and neither your nor your clients’ information will be shared with the markers.
 The Exam Coordinator is the only person who will have access to your contacts and your personal information.
 She or he will call or e-mail your contacts in Appendix A within a month of receiving your application.
 Please inform your contacts that ATIA will call or e-mail them to verify that you hired by them.
 Your contacts must be fluent in English.